 For upper body

-The upper body should be well covered because if it gets cold then your whole body will feel cold.
-Protecting your chest is the most important thing to be safe from getting sick.
+The upper body should be well covered protecting your chest which is the most important thing to be safe from getting sick.
 That is why you have to bring:

-Midweight Baselayer =Remember, this is for trekking where you will face up to -20°C temperature.
-To keep your body warm and dry, midweight base layer clothing can be very useful.
-It is breathable and very comfortable while trekking.
-Keeping your body warm is what you have to concern.
+Midweight Baselayer = It is breathable and very comfortable while trekking.
+Keeping your body warm is what you have to concern about.

-Waterproof Jacket=After wearing a midweight base layer, you can wear a waterproof jacket for more protection from cold.
+Waterproof Jacket=After wearing a midweight base layer, you can wear a waterproof jacket for more protection from cold & water.
 It also helps to reflect winds from entering your body which is most important.

 Down Jacket= It is the most important upper body clothes to make your body fully warm.
 It reflects winds, water and keeps you warm.
 It also has a cap behind, so it’s a bonus point to make you warm in the head.